tmolnar0831/ansible-ssh/README.md

 About the default values please consult the `defaults` directory.

-All default data has been set with respect to the Unix/Linux defaults.
+Almost all default data has been set with respect to the Unix/Linux defaults.

-Without configured variables the role installs a basic OpenSSH server.
+Without any configured variables the role installs a basic OpenSSH server.

 ```
 sshd_port: 22